thisisdavidjones/thisisdavidjones.github.io/content/writing/banachtarski.md

 Now, as you might have guessed, there *is* a wrinkle.
 That is, the individual pieces - the 'disjoint subsets'  - aren't ordinary solid pieces: each piece is an infinite scattering of points.
 This is where the usual concept of volume being preserved runs into a difficulty.

 Nevertheless I'm continuing my researches into this using a small sphere made of gold.
 A stronger form of the theorem, you see, is that any sphere can be cut into pieces and reassembled into any other sphere of *any volume*.
 It's often stated as, *'a pea can be chopped up and reassembled into the Sun'*.
-Or...a gold ball can be chooped up and reassembled into another gold ball of any desired size...
+Or...a gold ball can be chopped up and reassembled into another gold ball of any desired size...